 Selling property doesn’t always go as smoothly as it should and transfer delays can cause sellers cash flow issues.
-Fortunately, property bridging loans can offer financial relief during this stressful time.
+Fortunately, property bridging finance can offer financial relief during this stressful time.

-A property bridging loan is short term cash loan that is based on the anticipated proceeds from a property sale.
-These loans can help you cover expenses while you are waiting for property transfer to take place and the proceeds to be paid into your account.
+Property bridging finance is short term cash that is based on the anticipated proceeds from a property sale.
+This can help you cover expenses while you are waiting for property transfer to take place and the proceeds to be paid into your account.

 Benefits of property bridging

 Property bridging finance has several potential benefits.

 Turnaround time on bridging finance is usually fast, meaning you don’t need to stress for weeks on end about whether or not you have been approved.
 Once approved, the amount is deposited directly into your bank account.

 Bridging finance is short-term, so you don’t need to worry about getting yourself into long-term debt which could affect your credit score.
 Bridging finance is paid back in full once the proceeds of the sale come through.

 Although a property transfer typically takes about three months, there’s no guarantee that it won’t take longer, even when things go smoothly.
 Other complications, such as the buyer’s tax not being in order, can delay things further.